top of page

 VitalGuard™ calculates a daily flare score as a weighted sum of environmental drivers multiplied by condition-specific sensitivity profiles, adjusted for regional vulnerability and seasonal amplifiers, with additive terms for mold persistence, cumulative particulate load, and local terrain stressors such as prolonged smoke or post-flood housing degradation.
 We publish the structural form of the equation for transparency while keeping proprietary coefficients internal.
 That preserves the model’s competitive strength and protects the training methods while providing sufficient clarity for FEMA planning, NIH peer review, and CDC program alignment.

-Why VitalGuard™ matters now
+Why VitalGuard™ Matters Now

 Disaster and smoke episodes produce measurable surges in health-care use even among general populations; in high-variance IACC cohorts, the effect is larger and faster.
 After Hurricane Sandy, asthma-related emergency visits rose in affected regions (Lin et al., 2013).
 During major wildfire smoke events, emergency visits for respiratory and cardiovascular causes increased across large catchments (Reid et al., 2016; Wettstein et al., 2018).
 VitalGuard™ Pro brings those insights into operations timing: instead of discovering the surge at triage, stakeholders receive 48–72-hour terrain warnings targeted to the clinics, shelters, and neighborhoods most likely to destabilize.